 The authorized signatory is now given a list of his already signed/rejected files and can now see information such as sender, signing party, and file checksums.

 New status for transmitted files

-File canceled if file was rejected per DS.
+File canceled if file was rejected per EDS.

 Migration to new SEPA version

 In accordance with the new format version 002, the payment entry function now supports SEPA payments with the CCT order type.

 Importing payments for an EDS order

 The Import payment function exists in the context menu for an EDS order.
 It is used to import payments from the EDS order as open payments.